Tips for the First-Time Business Traveler

 That’s why, if you’re starting, you might want to skip the planning phase.

-As a first-time traveler, you’ll have less to worry about than someone who has been traveling for years.
-There’s only so much you can learn from reading books, articles, and blog posts.
+As a first-time traveler, you’ll have less to worry about than someone traveling for years.
+You can learn only so much from reading books, articles, and blog posts.

 Instead, go with the flow.